What qualities do early years settings need if they are to nurture resilience in the children they care for?

 - Workshop sessions on practices for nurturing resilience

-All individuals interested in the early years are welcome to attend.
-The event will be of particular interest to nursery and childcare staff and managers, to policymakers, and to parents and families who use childcare facilities.
+All individuals interested in the early years were welcome to attend.
+The event was of particular interest to nursery and childcare staff and managers, to policymakers, and to parents and families who use childcare facilities.

-This event is ITA approved, through Skills Development Scotland.
-This allows all attendees who qualify for ITA funding to have attendance costs covered.
+This event was ITA approved, through Skills Development Scotland.
+This allowed all attendees who qualify for ITA funding to have attendance costs covered.
 For more information, click HERE.